music influence explorer

 The Raconteurs

-Jack White's other band showcasing similar blues-rock sensibilities.
+Jack White's other band showcasing his songwriting and guitar work.

 2000s · Alternative Rock